 Many believe smoking affords alcoholics an ‘unfair’ advantage in detox compare to those who do not smoke.
-This is because smoking is commonly thought to ‘sooth’ discomforting withdrawal symptoms.
+This is because smoking is commonly thought to ‘smooth’ discomforting withdrawal symptoms.
 However a recent study titled ‘Tobacco Smoking Interference with GABA-A Receptor Neuroadaptions During Prolonged Alcohol Withdrawal’ reveals this belief is utterly unfounded.

 The study, conducted by Prof. Kelly Cosgrove of Yale University in ‘Proceedings of the National Academy of Science’ at an alcohol rehab centre, reveals cravings during alcohol withdrawal are twice as potent for addicts who do smoke compared to addicts who do not smoke.

-Alcohol abuse increases activity of a hormone known as GABA-A. GABA-A is a receptor located in the brain.
+Alcohol abuse increases the activity of a hormone known as GABA-A. GABA-A is a receptor located in the brain.
 GABA-A naturally slows down the body’s central nervous system in times of stress.
 Both alcohol and tobacco exploit this process by increasing GABA-A activity.
 Increased GABA-A activity is a key cause of withdrawal symptoms.

 When alcoholics enter detox, GABA-A activity must return to normal levels for alcohol cravings to cease.
 The study proves tobacco consumption interferes with the recovery of GABA-A receptors in the brain during detox.
 Because of this alcoholics who smoke must wait much longer for cravings to subside during rehabilitation.

 Prof. Cosgrove took a group of alcoholics and initiated a detox.
 Half of the group smoked and the other half did not smoke.
 A second ‘control’ group consisted of non-alcoholics/non-smokers.
 Prof. Crosgrove and her team measured GABA-A receptor activity for every participant in the study using PET scan technology.
-During detox subsequent PET scans revealed GABA-A activity for alcoholics who did not smoke returned to the same levels of the non-alcoholic ‘control group’ twice as fast when compare to alcoholics who did smoke.
+During detox, subsequent PET scans revealed GABA-A activity for alcoholics who did not smoke returned to the same levels of the non-alcoholic ‘control group’ twice as fast when compared to alcoholics who did smoke.

 This prolonged GABA-A recovery period meant the smokers suffered alcohol cravings twice as powerful as those alcoholics who did not smoke.